akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Windows-Infrastructure/Windows-Server-Deployment/README.md

 ---

-# Static IP Configuration
+## ⚙️ Static IP Configuration

-Infrastructure servers must use static IP addresses to ensure reliable service availability.
+I configured a static IP address on the server to ensure consistent availability of critical services such as DNS and Active Directory.

+Using DHCP for a Domain Controller can lead to service disruptions, so static addressing is required in enterprise environments.

 IP Address: 192.168.10.10
 Subnet Mask: 255.255.255.0